lambdaclass/lambdaworks/provers/cairo-prover-cli/README.md

 cairo-platinum-prover-cli compile-and-prove <program_path> <output_proof_path>
 ```

-(note: if you don't have the CLI compile you can replace `cairo-platinum-prover-cli` with `cargo run --release`)
+(note: if you don't have the CLI as a binary you can replace `cairo-platinum-prover-cli` with `cargo run --release`)

 For example: